rsaitov/Books/Andrew Hunt, David Thomas - The pragmatic programmer/Chapter 5 - Bend, or Break/README.md

 We can let applications configure each other - software that adapts itself to its environment.

 Keep metadata in **human-readable** format.

+## Temporal Coupling
+There are two aspects of time that are important to us: concurrency (things happening at the same time) and ordering (the relative positions of things in time).
+We need to allow for cuncurrency and to think about decoupling any time or order dependencies.

+You can use activity diagram to maximize parallelism by identifying activities that __could__ be performed in parallel, but aren't.

+In a **hungry consumer** model, you replace the central scheduler with a number of independent consumer tasks and a centralized work queue.
+Each consumer task grabs a piece from the work queue and goes on about the business of processing it.

+**Design Using Services**

+Instead of components, we have really created __services__ - independent, concurrent objects behind well-defined, consistens interfaces.

+**Always Design for Concurrency**
+By planning for **concurrency, and decoupling operations in time**, you have all these options—including the stand-alone option, where you can choose not to be concurrent.